vitali-fedulov/images/README.md

 ## UPDATE (November 2019)

 The code has been simplified so that masks do not need to be calculated in a separate line (see the updated example below).
-As a result the Hash function only needs one argument, instead of two.
+As a result the Hash function only needs one argument instead of two.

 The comparison algorithm has been improved with ~15% additional matches and better quality.